Biden names diplomatic chiefs, aiming to convey momentum and avoid fights

 Biden’s choices, including John F. Kerry in a new climate ambassador post, reflected his comfort with international affairs and an intent to signal the international community that a transfer of power is moving forward, even as President Trump refuses to accept his loss at the ballot box.

-Antony Blinken, who Biden has selected as secretary of state; Alejandro Mayorkas, the Cuban-born homeland security secretary-designate; and Avril Haines, tapped as director of national intelligence, all have lengthy experience at the agencies they will now lead.
+Antony Blinken, whom Biden has selected as secretary of state; Alejandro Mayorkas, the Cuban-born homeland security secretary-designate; and Avril Haines, tapped as director of national intelligence, all have lengthy experience at the agencies they will now lead.

 Separately, Biden is expected soon to name former Federal Reserve chair Janet L. Yellen to be his treasury secretary, according to three people in close contact with aides to Biden.
 If confirmed, she would be the first woman to hold that position, which was established by George Washington.
 Biden last week said that he would choose a treasury secretary “acceptable to all elements” of the Democratic Party.